slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On planning and strategy

 <!--
-> *"What we anticipate seldom occurs; what we least expect generally happens."
--- Benjamin Disraeli*
+> *"What we anticipate seldom occurs; what we least expect generally happens."  -- Benjamin Disraeli*
 > *"I have a simple philosophy: Fill what's empty.
 Empty what's full.
-Scratch where it itches."
+Scratch where it itches."  -- A.R.
--- A.R.
 Longworth*
-> *"What you think is your problem is not your problem, your strategy is."
--- Dan Munro*
+> *"What you think is your problem is not your problem, your strategy is."  -- Dan Munro*
-> *"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."
--- Abraham Lincoln*
+> *"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."  -- Abraham Lincoln*
-> *"The time to repair the roof is when the sun is shining."
--- John F. Kennedy*
+> *"The time to repair the roof is when the sun is shining."  -- John F. Kennedy*

-- dig the well before you are thirsty. -- proverb
+> *"dig the well before you are thirsty."  -- Proverb*

 - a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.
 -->